MileHacker Logo

 Visual or Hearing Impairments

-Specialized services for travelers with visual or hearing impairments stay confined compared to Occidental nations.
-Major international hotels may give some assistance or facilities.
-Research specific needs and contact attractions directly in advance to make sure provisions.
+Specialized assistance for visually impaired travelers or hearing impairments stay confined compared to Occidental nations.
+Major international hotels may have some assistance or facilities.
+Research specific needs and contact attractions directly in advance to confirm provisions.
 Guide dogs may not consistently be universally accepted.

 Support Services